edouard-lopez/open-printing-tunnel/deploy/README.md

     # User: coaxis
     # Password: <admin@akema.fr + Akema LessPass Password coaxis.com>

-## Prepare the release
+## Release

-1. It is assumed that your `frontend` applications are **up-to-date and build**.
+Run the script with the version to release:

-        cd daemon/frontend/ ;
+    cd deploy/
-        npm run build
+    ./release.sh v1.5.11

+It is the same as:

+1. rebuild `daemon/frontend/` ;
+1. rebuild `frontend/` ;
-1. Tag and push the new docker image to the repository:
+1. tag and push the release ;

-        cd ../../deploy/ ;
-        ./tag_and_push.sh

-## Send files to server

-You need to send the latest recipe and deployment script:

-    ./send_archive.sh
+1. update the `docker-compose` and deploy script.

 ## Deploy

-1. connect to production server using the `optbox` forwarding rule (cf. [optbox's section](#optbox)):
+Connect to production server using the `optbox` forwarding rule (cf. [optbox's section](#optbox)):

         ssh -p 2222 coaxis@optbox-forward

-1. move to coaxisopt folder:

         cd coaxisopt/

-1. launch the deployment:

         ./deploy.sh ens192 v1.5.10
         ./deploy.sh